JoergBitzer/C_CPP_Introduction/howto_helloWorld.md

 ```C++
 int main (int argc, char** argv)
 ```
 Since C/C++ is a strict language in terms of data types, every variable must be defined.
-In C++ a simplification is possible by using the data-type auto.
+For C++ a simplification is possible by using the data-type auto.
 If you are sure, what you need, I recommend to use the explicit data-type like int for integer values, float for 32Bit floating point, double for 64Bit floating point numbers, char for characters (or Byte fields, since sizeof(char) = 1 Byte)

 Each function can have one return variable, the data type is given before the function name (here main).
 The following variable list is for the main function optional.
 Therefore int main() is OK.